SuperOfficeDocs/superoffice-docs/docs/en/service/config/set-up-facebook-integration.md

 If you receive this error after you have added Application ID and Page ID inside Customer Service:

-* Verify that the site URL you gave in your Facebook application is correct and points to your Customer Service installation: The URL should include `admin.fcgi?` if Service has FastCGI; `admin.exe?` without.
+* Verify that the site URL you gave in your Facebook application is correct and points to your Customer Service installation: The URL should include `admin.fcgi?` if Requests has FastCGI; `admin.exe?` without.

 * Verify that the URL is available on the internet.
 Otherwise, Facebook will not be able to reach it.

-* Make sure you are running Service on HTTPS:
+* Make sure you are running Requests on HTTPS:

 [From Facebook documentation:][6]
 New Webhook subscriptions must use a secure HTTPS callback URL as of v2.5.
 With the next version of the Graph API, we will stop sending updates to non-HTTPS callback URLs.